PensionBee/ddd-workshop/README.md

 ![EventStorming Timeline with Bounded Contexts](./images/eventstorming-timeline-with-bounded-contexts.png)

 Note that we have 3 entities: `Account`, `Post` and `Post Comment`.
-Let's turn those concepts into code.
+Let's turn those into code, bearing in mind the associated commands they'll need to support.

 ### Part 1: Modelling Posts